 TRACKING YOUR PERIOD

 Tracking your period is an easy and helpful way to understand your menstrual cycle.
 You can use an app, take notes on your phone, or use a calendar.
-You don't have to track every detail, simply noting the first and last day of your period is enough; although it can also be helpful to note how heavy your flow is per day, especially when determining which period underwear is right for you!.
+You don't have to track every detail; simply noting the first and last day of your period is enough, although it can also be helpful to note how heavy your flow is per day, especially when determining which period underwear is right for you!
 Tracking your period can also be useful if you're trying to conceive, as it can help you determine your normal cycle length.

 IRREGULAR PERIODS